Questions and answers

 We would have to revisit the other options considered, which could include doing minimal safety works only, and potentially a gradual emptying out of the buildings.

-23. What will happen after the first meeting with residents?
+25. What will happen after the latest meeting with residents?

-We will pull together all the feedback from today to see what residents’ views are, and report back to you in a newsletter.
-We will then discuss with our Board at the end of March.
-If there is general support for a new build project, then the aim will be to discuss this with the London Borough of Tower Hamlets planners to get their views.
+We have pulled together the feedback from the day and updated these Q&A’s to reflect the conversations we had.
+The majority of people seen to date who have expressed an interest are stating redevelopment as their preferred option.
+We will hold a few more conversations over the Summer and report back to our Board in September.
+If there is continued general support for a new build project, then the aim will be to discuss this with the London Borough of Tower Hamlets planners to get their views.
 We’ll also approach the Greater London Authority (GLA) to see if funding would be available for the scheme.

 We’ll hold meetings on your estate, send you newsletters, answer your email enquiries and keep our website updated, including these FAQs.